Are swallowing problems common in Parkinson’s disease?

 - Try to avoid very hard foods: These are difficult to chew and grind.
 If you try to swallow larger chunks of food, you may find it difficult.
 For example, try to avoid hard fruits like green apples.
-How do you get your fiber then?
-Well, you can still eat these foods by putting them through an electrical mixer first to make a smoothie!
+How do you get your fibre then?
+Well, you can still eat these foods by putting them through an electric mixer first to make a smoothie!
 (Click here).

 - Put small portions of food in your mouth: This makes it easier for you to chew and grind them up adequately.